adicu/infrastructure/README.md

 # websites-infra
 Where to go when troubleshooting URLs &amp; Beyond.
-Please add/remove/edit knowledge.
-Some info might be incomplete
+Please add/remove/edit knowledge.Some info might be incomplete since Euni wrote this in a hurry.

 Thanks to Dan for teaching me this stuff a while ago & I’m passing on the info in the best way I can!
 FYI if you want to know the process of pushing to the website, this is related to all the steps after you `git push deploy master` after adding new content.
+If you want to know how to deploy, learn about that [here](https://github.com/adicu/adi-website/blob/master/README.md#deployment) in the docs about our website.

 Github: https://github.com/adicu/websites-infra

 ##How our urls work
-The current adi website, when you go to adicu.com/X or admin.adicu.com/X, if that page exists there as indicated by the most recently deployed code from the “adi-website” repo in Github, which is copied to our server in the directory “/srv/adi-website/www”.
+The current adi website, when you go to adicu.com/X or admin.adicu.com/X, if that page exists there as indicated by the most recently deployed code from the “adi-website” [repo in Github](https://github.com/adicu/adi-website), which is copied to our server in the directory “/srv/adi-website/www”.
 If you want to see the various routes (different links) that ADI’s website has, they are defined initially in Flask here.
 You will see lines of code that look like this:

 `@client.route('/events/devfest', methods=['GET'])`

 `@client.route('/contact', methods=['GET'])`

 These lines tell our website’s app what to do once a client lands on that page.
 Usually it returns or shows the html file, and sometimes it adds extra data parameters.
 Other times, it redirects the page to somewhere else.

 `return render_template('foundry.html')`

 `return render_template('jobfair.html', companies=companies)`